Menu

 No. They are a failure in agricultural sector.
 They could not implement land reform policy.
 That is very crucial.”

 He further added in the same interview that he never followed Gandhian ideologies and was always a Marxist.
-He stated,
+He said,

 I was never a Gandhian.
 I am still a Marxist.
 I believe capitalism cannot be the last chapter of human history.”